Menchev/commerce/README.md

 # cs50w-Commerce
-An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 # cs50W-Network
 Commerce

 # CS50 Web Programming with Python and JavaScript

-## Project: Commerce
+## Project: Commerce - An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”

 ### Features:
 - Create a new listing